-'Then why bother me.
-Incidentally, must we really attend this imbecilic party for the fish-pedlar's daughter tonight?
-And talk about tetron as little as possible, please.'
-'I need not remind you,' went on the patient Chargill, 'that this fish-pedlar has amassed a fortune nearly as large as that in the royal treasury-though I doubt if he is aware of the comparison-through the proper exploitation of the unmentionable metal.
-If there is a war, and we should need to "borrow" funds it should be done with as much goodwill as possible.
-Therefore, you will attend his party to which he has so kindly invited you.'
-'Listen a minute, Ghargill,' said Uske.
-'And I'm being serious now.
-This war business is ridiculous, and if you expect me to take it seriously, then the council is going to have to take it seriously.
-How can we have a war with whatever is beyond the radiation barrier?
+"Then why bother me.
+Incidentally, must we really go to that imbecilic party for that stupid fish-peddler's daughter this evening?
+And talk about tetron as little as possible, please."
+"I need not remind you," went on the patient Chargill, "that this stupid fish-peddler has amassed a fortune nearly as large as that in the royal treasury-though I doubt if he is aware of the comparison-through the proper exploitation of the unmentionable metal.
+If there is a war, and we should need to 'borrow funds, it should be done with as much good will as possible.
+Therefore, you will attend his party to which he has so kindly invited you."
+"Listen a minute, Chargill," said Uske.
+"And I'm being serious now.
+This war business is completely ridiculous, and if you expect me to take it seriously, then the council is going to have to take it seriously.
+How can we have a war with whatever is behind the radiation barrier?
 We don't know anything about it.
 Is it a country?
 Is it a city?
 Is it an empire?
 We don't even know if it's got a name.
 We don't know how they've crippled our scouting planes.
-We can't monitor any radio-communication.
-We don't even know if it's human.
-One of our silly planes got its tetron (pardon me.
+We can't monitor any radio communication.
+Of course we couldn't do that anyway with the radiation barrier.
+We don't even know if it's people.
+One of our silly planes gets its tetron (Pardon me.
 If you can't say it, I shouldn't say it either.) device knocked out and a missile hurled at it.
 Bango!
 The council says war.
 Well, I refuse to take it seriously.
 Why do we keep on wasting planes anyway?
-Why not send a few people through the transit-ribbon to do some spying.'
+Why not send a few people through the transit ribbon to do some spying?"
 Chargill looked amazed.

-'Before we instituted the penal mines, and just after we annexed the forest people, the transit-ribbon was built, correct?
-Now, where does it go?'
-'Into the dead city of Telphar,' answered Chargill.
+CAPTIVES OF THE FLAME "Before we instituted the penal mines, and just after we annexed the forest people, the transit ribbon was built.
+Correct?
+Now, where does it go?"
+"Into the dead city of Telphar," answered Chargill.

-'Exactly.
+"Exactly.
 And Telphar was not at all dead when we built it, sixty years ago.
 The radiation hadn't progressed that far.
-Well, why not send spies into Telphar and from there across the barrier and into enemy territory?
-Then they can come back and tell us everything.'
+Well, why not send spies into Telphar and from there, across the barrier and into enemy territory.
+Then they can come back and tell us everything."
 Uske smiled.
-'Of course Your Majesty is joking.'
+"Oi course your Majesty is joking."
 Chargill smiled.
-'May I remind Your Majesty that the radiation level in Telphar today is fatal to human beings.
-Fatal.
+"May I remind your Majesty that the radiation level in Telphar today is fatal to human beings.
+Completely fatal.
 The enemy seems to be well beyond the barrier.
-Only recently, with the great amount of tetron ... ah, excuse me ... coming from the mines have we been able to develop planes that can perhaps go over it.
-And that, when and if we can do it, is the only way.'
-Uske had started out smiling.
+Only recently, with the great amount of tetron-eh, excuse me-coming from the mines have we been able to develop planes that can perhaps go over it.
+And that, when and if we can do it, is the only way."
+Uske bad started out smiling.
 It turned to a giggle.
 Then to a laugh.
 Suddenly he cried out and threw himself down on the bed.
-'Nobody listens to me!
-Nobody takes any of my suggestions!'
+"Nobody listens to me!
+Nobody takes any of my suggestions!"
 He moaned and stuck his head under the pillows.
-'No one does anything but contradict me.
-Go away!
-Get out!
-Let me sleep!'
-Chargill sighed and withdrew from the royal bed-chamber.
+"No one does anything but contradict me.
+Go away.
+Get out.
+Let me sleep."
+Chargill sighed and withdrew from the royal bedchamber.